What is enhanced practice?

 Enhanced level is defined as having an in-depth knowledge and understanding of an area of practice and routinely delivering a high standard of practice.
 Enhanced practice is a level of practice healthcare professionals can attain and is used to describe the practice of highly experienced, knowledgeable healthcare professionals.

 Completing an enhanced practice course would cover all four pillars, including research, education, leadership and clinical practice.
 The research, education and leadership aspects would generally be less specific and more focused on multi-professional working.
 The clinical aspect would be profession specific, enabling a clinician to become more confident and enhance such skills.
+There are also more general courses being developed, picking a course that is appropriate for your job role is important.

 Enhanced Practice is not targeted for new qualified practitioners.
 Although timeframes are not exact, we would expect a clinician to focus on NQP competencies and potentially their preceptorship before considering enhanced practice.
 Therefore, someone may look at enhanced practice roughly 18 months after their preceptorship.
 In general, enhanced practice would be for band 6 clinicians if working in the NHS.
 The competencies can be recognised and followed by familiarising yourself with the ‘enhanced’ section of the Professional Development Framework.